express-validator/express-validator/docs/feature-schema-validation.md

   },
   // Wildcards/dots for nested fields work as well 'addresses.*.postalCode': {
-    // Make this field optional and allow it to be null
+    // Make this field optional when undefined or null
     optional: { options: { nullable: true } },
     isPostalCode: true
   }